Feisalbireh/phase-1-Independent-project/README.md

                "https://frolicking-basbousa-058c91.netlify.app"

-When the page load you should see the title of the project and the search bar.
+When the page loads you should see the title of the project and the search bar.

 To use it
 - In the search bar enter any ingredient for example: `garlic, beef, eggs, bread`